SongYeongEng/SongYeongEng/README.md

 👋 Hi there!
 I'm Yeong, a dynamic and results-driven and self-driven to work, front-end developer with a passion for creating stunning and user-friendly websites 🌐.
 As an aspiring web designer, I strive to craft visually compelling and interactive web experiences that captivate users and drive engagement 🎨.

 🚀 With a weak foundation in HTML, CSS, and JavaScript, I have honed my skills in developing responsive, scalable, and accessible websites that meet the satisfactory quality standards currently 💻.
-I am also not that proficient in using popular front-end frameworks such as Reactto build dynamic and robust web applications 🌟.
+I am also not that proficient in using popular front-end frameworks such as React to build dynamic and robust web applications 🌟.

 🏆 Throughout my academic and professional journey, I did not have garnered several accolades and achievements yet🏅.
 But i have vision on how these experiences will only helped me build a solid technical foundation but also sharpened my problem-solving, collaboration, and communication skills 🤝.